alexhsamuel/apsis/README.md

 The components of Apsis are,

-- A Python 3 async scheduling library, suitable for embedding in other applications that require task scheduling.

 - A service that schedules tasks and exposes its state via a REST API.

 - A web UI for interacting with the service.

 - A command line UI for interacting with the service.

+The service is built on a a Python 3 async scheduling library, which is suitable for embedding in other applications that require task scheduling.

 ### Dependencies